agatakolohe/pizza/README.md

 ## Description

 Fourth independent project for Epicodus.
 It is a website where a user can order a pizza.
 The user can choose which size and toppings they would like for their pizza.
-This project demonstrate what I have learned with object-oriented JavaScript.
+This project demonstrates what I have learned with object-oriented JavaScript.
 I created a form that will take user input and create constructors and protoype functions to determine the pizze order and price.

 ## Specifications